nopSolutions/nopCommerce-Docs/en/developer/tutorials/system-requirements-for-developing.md

 ### Microsoft SQL Server 2012 or Above / MySql Server 5.7 or Above / PostgreSQL 9.2 or Above

-Starting from the 4.30 version, nopCommerce uses Linq2DB as an ORM Framework.
-Linq2DB is an object-relational mapper (ORM) that enables .NET developers to work with a database using .NET objects.
+Starting from the 4.30 version, nopCommerce uses *Linq2DB* as an ORM Framework. *Linq2DB* is an object-relational mapper (ORM) that enables .NET developers to work with a database using .NET objects.
 It can map .Net objects to various numbers of Database providers.
-You may choose between MS SQL Server, MySql server, and PostgreSQL.
+You may choose between MS SQL Server, MySql Server, and PostgreSQL.

 > [!NOTE]
 >